alexandermishin13/tm1637-cuse/README.md

 # tm1637-cuse

-Cuse based userland device driver for tm1637 dysplay.
+Cuse based userland device driver for tm1637 display.

 ## About
 The `cuse`-based driver could be a successor to tm1637-kmod as it is simpler